 To me, we have continuous awakenings throughout our lives.
 Every day gives us another piece of a picture.
 Every completed picture is an awakening.
 But every completed picture is again only a piece of another bigger picture.
 Awakening is a process.
 Awakening to one aspect can solve lots of misunderstandings at the same time.
 One of the most impactful kinds of awakening is learning to say NO!
 When that is learned lots of issues disappear automatically.
 In the following example, I talk about how I learned it 13 years ago.

 The next day my kids and I had a play date with a friend and her kids at the playground.
 Although I tried my best she noticed that something was wrong with me.
 I started telling her cautiously because she knew my sister-in-law well.
-But right that turned out to the blessing.
-She understood me fully and she saw her the same way I did.
+But right that turned out to be a blessing.
+She understood me fully and she saw herself the same way I did.
 She said: “She is that way.
 At times, my husband cannot listen anymore to her talking.
-Thank God, we are only friends because I can imagine where you are going through.”
-I started talking and talking and all of a sudden, I stopped and BANG!
+Thank God, we are only friends because I can imagine what you are going through.”
+I started talking and talking and all of a sudden, I stopped, and BANG!
 Here it was: THE insight:

-In the evening, it was me calling my sister-in-law and telling her that I don’t need a talk expect she wanted me to tell her about her problems.
+In the evening, it was me calling my sister-in-law and telling her that I don’t need a talk unless she wanted me to tell her about her problems.
 I even thanked her seriously for pushing me in this direction in order to learn to say No. She did not understand anything I was talking about.
 But I was walking on air.
-It was an awakening to myself.
-The frist glimpse.
+It was an awakening for me.
+The first glimpse.
 It was the beginning of standing up for myself and for slowly hearing that silent voice within again.

 From that moment on I said No and Yes when I meant it.
 And I learned something else: I could let my sister-in-law be.
-I was not about me.
+It was not about me.
 She only had that power over me because I granted it to her.
-But finding out that it is not important if she understands or even respect me destroyed that power.
+But finding out that it is not important if she understands or even respects me destroyed that power.
 I don’t take her actions and words personally anymore.
-I learned this regarding everybody!
+I learned this from everybody!

 The first time saying No without any feelings of guilt ignites a powerful flame within.
 It is the beginning of believing in oneself again.
-It is liberation and a feeling of freedom because we see that the limitation we felt was only an attitude but not a fact.
-It is absolutely life changing.
-From that moment on we can feel that in the end the power over our feelings, possibilities, choices is only up to the individual not to anyone else.
+It is liberation and a feeling of freedom because we see that the limitation we felt was only an attitude and not a fact.
+It is absolutely life-changing.
+From that moment on we can feel that in the end the power over our feelings, possibilities, and choices is only up to the individual not to anyone else.
 We can give them the power but we can also take it anymore.